cool-hooks/react-real-location/README.md

 ## About

-Get current location from react-router outside the Switch component.
+Get current location from react-router outside the Switch component

 ## How to Install